-This guide outlines how to reference using the ‘Harvard’ or Author-Date method, as used by the Faculty of Economics.
+This guide outlines how to reference using the ‘Harvard’ or Author-Date method according to Pears, R. & Shields, G. (2016) Cite them right: the essential referencing guide.
+10th edn.
+Basingstoke: Palgrave.
 This is not the only standard of referencing but is commonly used in the Social Sciences.
 Using this method usually means that citations in the text should give the author’s name with the year of publication.
 All references should be listed in alphabetical order at the end of your paper or dissertation.
-Bibliographical references should contain sufficient information so that someone else can trace the item.
+Bibliographical references should contain sufficient information so that someone else can trace the item when following up your work.
 It is very important to be consistent and accurate when citing references.
 Good referencing is also important for good academic practice and the avoidance of plagiarism.

 Harvard method of citation in the text